 Process for pupils to follow if they are ill at school

-- If a pupils feels unwell during break or lunch they can go straight to the Welfare Room.
+- If a pupil feels unwell during break or lunch they should go straight to the Welfare Room.

-- The Pupil Support Assistant in the Welfare Room is a qualified First Aider and will assess a pupil to determine if a parent/carer needs to be called to discuss a pupils condition and if they need to go home.
+- The Pupil Support Assistant in the Welfare Room is a qualified First Aider and will assess a pupil to determine if a parent/carer is called to discuss a pupils condition.
 Please ensure all parent/carer contact details are kept up to date at all times.

-- Pupils under 16 will only be allowed home if they are collected from school by a parent/carer.
-Pupils over 16 will only be allowed to go home once the school has obtained permission from the parent/carer.
+- Pupils under 16 can only be allowed home if they are collected from school by a parent/carer.
+Pupils over 16 can only be allowed to go home once the school has obtained permission from the parent/carer.

-- It is extremely important that no pupil who is ill should leave school without having followed this process.
+- It is extremely important that no pupil who is ill leaves the school without having followed this process.
 This is because –

 - If an illness were to rapidly get worse the safety of the pupil would be at risk.